marvinpoo/coppnic.cc/seeds.markdown

 *To finish it off, s33ds are ideas that I have and that I want to try.
 Over time these seeds will prosper to beautiful plants.*

-### Zen Garden
-My digital Zen Garden is my first seed.
-Currently it is also the most grown seed, quite like a tiny little sapling.
-Based on the infamous "release early, release often" modell, I am adding, editing and deleting features and ideas of this project.

-**Phase:** Launched.
-Growing.

-**Situation:** If you can read this, this seed has been planted and is about to grow into a beautiful plant.
-I am currently collecting feedback.

 ### Leaving Big-Corp Tech
 As surveillance is rising and the abuse of humans private data, I've decided to slowly leave the big-corp tech world.
 At this moment I am using my Raspi 4+[^1] to set up my personal structure for tools such as IDE's, password managers, calendars and more.
 The next step will be leaving plattforms such as Facebook, Discord and co.